are verbs? How can they be defined or categorized? This page attempts

 down and went

-aspect, voice Some linguists maintain that there are only two
+aspect, voice According to conventional modern linguistics, there are only two

 tenses in English, the present and the past.
 Other "tenses" are verb forms created with

-for the purpose of clarity, and also to use for English the same
+Thus, for the purpose of clarity, it is more useful to use the historic

 is a table of the main tenses in English, in simple and progressive